Gum disease is one of the most common dental problems for adults.

 Remember that gum disease is serious.
 If left untreated gum disease not only leads to teeth falling out, but can also be associated with an increased risk of diabetes, heart attack, stroke, and lung disease.

-If you think you notice early signs of gum disease contact our Country Dental office in Cambridge Ontario at 519-620-7474 to make an appointment.
+If you think you notice early signs of gum disease contact our Country Dental office in Cambridge, Fergus or Toronto Ontario to make an appointment.